-- The robot arm must be able to pick up and release marshmallows. - The robot arm must be able to swivel through about 45°. - The robot arm must be able to lift marshmallows using at least one articulated joint.
+- The robot arm must be able to pick up and release marshmallows. - The robot arm must stand on its own (i.e., it cannot be held). - The robot arm must be able to swivel through about 90°. - The robot arm must be able to lift marshmallows using at least one articulated joint.